-Figure S5: Motion correction of individual tiles imaged using the DeCo-LACE approach (A) Total estimated motion of individual micrographs taken using the DeCo-Lace approach plotted as a function of the Beam-Image-Shift values.
-(B) Electron intensity of individual micrographs taken using the DeCo-Lace approach plotted as a function of the Beam-Image-Shift values.
+Figure S5: Motion correction of individual tiles imaged using the DeCo-LACE approach.
+(A) Total estimated motion of individual micrographs taken using the DeCo-Lace approach plotted as a function of the beam image-shift values.
+(B) Electron intensity of individual micrographs taken using the DeCo-Lace approach plotted as a function of the image-shift values.